Law officers of the Crown

-The law officers are the senior legal advisors to His Majesty's Government of the United Kingdom and devolved governments of Northern Ireland, Scotland and Wales.
-They are variously referred to as the Attorney General, Solicitor General, Lord Advocate, or Advocate General depending on seniority and geography – though other terms are also in use, such as the Counsel General for Wales.
+The Law officers of the Crown are the senior legal advisers to His Majesty's Government of the United Kingdom and devolved governments of Northern Ireland (Northern Ireland Executive), Scotland (Scottish Government) and Wales (Welsh Government).

+In the United Kingdom, Northern Ireland and Wales, they are commonly referred to as either the Attorney General, Solicitor General or Advocate General, depending on seniority – though other terms are also in use, such as the Counsel General for Wales, whilst in Scotland, the senior law officer is known as the Lord Advocate.
 Law officers in these roles are distinguished by being political appointees, while also being bound by the duties of independence, justice and confidentiality among the other typical professional commitments of lawyers.
 These roles do not have any direct oversight of prosecutions nor do they directly lead or influence criminal investigations.
+There are eight Law Offices in the United Kingdom, though not all serve the Westminster Government.
+The role of Attorney General for England and Wales and Advocate General for Northern Ireland has been held by Ellie Reeves since 20 July 2026, supported by the Solicitor General for England and Wales.

+The Scottish Government has two law officers – the Lord Advocate and the Solicitor General for Scotland.
+The Lord Advocate is the most senior law officer in Scotland, and the chief legal adviser to the Scottish Government.
+Following devolution, a new position of Advocate General for Scotland was created to advise the UK Government on matters of Scots law over reserved matters only.
+The office of the Advocate General for Scotland should not be confused with that of "His Majesty's Advocate", which is the term used for the Lord Advocate in Scottish criminal proceedings as the head of the systems of prosecution in Scotland.
+The Welsh Government has its own law officer: the Counsel General for Wales; as does the Northern Irish executive: the Attorney General for Northern Ireland.

 Each Crown Dependency has its own law officers to the Crown.
 Each British Overseas Territory, apart from the British Indian Ocean Territory, also has its own Attorney General.
 Many Commonwealth countries or those with a history of British colonisation retain these titles, though their particular roles and responsibilities may differ from the roles in the United Kingdom.

-There are eight Law Offices in the United Kingdom, though not all serve the Westminster Government.
-The role of Attorney General for England and Wales and Advocate General for Northern Ireland has been held by the Lord Hermer since 5 July 2024.
-He is supported by the Solicitor General for England and Wales.
-The Scottish Government has two law officers, the Lord Advocate and the Solicitor General for Scotland, with the Lord Advocate being the most senior law officer in Scotland and is the chief legal adviser to the Scottish Government.
-Following devolution, a new position of Advocate General for Scotland was created to advise the UK Government on matters of Scots law.
-The office of the Advocate General for Scotland should not be confused with that of "His Majesty's Advocate", which is the term used for the Lord Advocate in Scottish criminal proceedings as the head of the systems of prosecution in Scotland.
-The Welsh Government has its own law officer: the Counsel General for Wales; as does the Northern Irish executive: the Attorney General for Northern Ireland.

 The two Attorneys General for the Duchies of Lancaster and Cornwall are non-political appointments.
 They are not typically being referred to when the term law officer is used, as this tends to be reserved for political appointees.